 After the Dissolution in 1548 the Minster was re-established as a Parish Church.
 Since this time the Minster Choir, despite its amateur status, often reaches the performing standard of many a cathedral choir and has broadcast on several occasions.

 In 2014 the choir sang in Bristol Cathedral and Gloucester Cathedral.
 In 2016 they visited Lemgo, in Germany and in 2017 they sang the services over a weekend in Coventry Cathedral.
-Currently the choir are raising funds for their second visit to Germany in 2019.
+In October 2018 they made their second visit to Germany.